OpenGuild/take-home-interview/README.md

 You are free to use any languages/technologies/frameworks that you would like to achieve this task.
 OpenSea does have a [Javascript client](https://github.com/ProjectOpenSea/stream-js) that you are free to use as well.

+Although not required, we strongly recommend testing end-to-end on https://testnets.opensea.io by purchasing and listing NFTs.
+Please refer to the [OpenSea documentation](https://opensea.io/learn) to familiarize yourself with crypto wallets, the purchasing process, and the listing process.
+You can get test NFTs and testnet ETH from https://faucet.paradigm.xyz/; if you don't have a Twitter account, let us know and we could send some to an address of your choosing.

 **Due Date**

 The due date for this project is 1 week from when you were invited to the repo, but it should not take more than 8 hours of your time.
 After the due date, we will review the code and schedule a 30 minute chat to walk through your design decisions, tradeoffs, and how you would scale this.

 If you have any questions, please do not hesitate to ask!